JuliaDynamics/NetworkDynamics.jl/docs/src/index.md

 *NetworkDynamics.jl* is a package to simulate dynamical systems within complex networks.
-It provides an interface between the [Graphs.jl](https://github.com/JuliaGraphs/Graphs.jl) and the [DifferentialEquations.jl](https://github.com/SciML/DifferentialEquations.jl) packages and faciliates the simulation of highly efficient dynamic networks by describing the local dynamics on the edges and vertices of the graph.
+It provides an interface between the [Graphs.jl](https://github.com/JuliaGraphs/Graphs.jl) and the [DifferentialEquations.jl](https://github.com/SciML/DifferentialEquations.jl) packages and facilitates the simulation of highly efficient dynamic networks by describing the local dynamics on the edges and vertices of the graph.

 !!! note